A soluble model for synchronized rhythmic activity in ant colonies: Periodic solutions

 \section{Periodic solutions}

 The first important result about the periodic solutions of the system of delay differential equations (\ref{a_det})-(\ref{s_det}) is that the period $T$ must be different from $\tau$, otherwise $s(t)$ would not be periodic.
 The second is that the amplitude of the oscillations becomes arbitrarily small as $\tau$ approaches $\tau_c$ for $\mu$ and $\alpha$ fixed, as shown in Fig.\ \ref{fig:10} for $\mu=1/10$ and $\alpha = 1/500$.
-The oscillations for $\tau=52$ are barely noticeable on the already narrow scale of the figure, which is why we claim that the oscillations observed in the original simulations of the model for $\tau=50$ are a finite-size artifact \cite{Goss_1988}.
+The oscillations for $\tau=52$ are barely noticeable on the already narrow scale of the figure, which is why we claim that the large amplitude oscillations observed in the original simulations of the model for $\tau=50$ \cite{Goss_1988}. are due to a finite-size effect, namely, the amplification of the amplitudes due to coherence resonance \cite{McKane_2005}.
 However, this result allows to estimate the period $T$ for $\tau \approx \tau_c$, where the model is described by the linear equations (\ref{eps_a}) and (\ref{eps_s}).
 In fact, in this case the period is simply $T =2\pi/v$ where $v>0$ is the imaginary part of the eigenvalue $\lambda$ when its real part $u$ vanishes.
 We recall that the condition $u=0$, which implies $v = \sqrt{2Y-X^2}$, determines the critical rest period $\tau_c$, as shown in Fig.\ \ref{fig:4}.
+We note that the mean-field equations exhibit periodic solutions of large amplitude if we set the model parameters properly, e.g., $\tau \gg \tau_c$.

 Figure \ref{fig:11} shows the ratio $T/\tau$ for the periodic solutions near $\tau=\tau_c$.
 Recall that the periodic solutions exist only in the interval $\left [ \mu_l, \mu_u \right ]$.
 Note that both $T$ and $\tau_c$ vary with $\mu$ and $\alpha$, which explains the complexity of the results (the plot of $\mu T$ versus $\mu$ is very similar to Fig.\ \ref{fig:6}), but the rest period is clearly the natural scale for measuring the period of the oscillations.
 In particular, we find $T > \tau$, as expected.
 In fact, an ant should go through three stages in a cycle: inactive, which takes exactly a time $\tau$, activatable inactive, which takes time $1/(\alpha + \beta a^*)$ on average, and active, which takes time $1/\mu$ on average.
 So the period $T$ must be greater than the the rest period $\tau$.
 The singularities that were barely noticeable in Fig.\ \ref{fig:6} are now very prominent, but they do not seem to have any physically relevant implications.